robertiagar/robertiagar.com/_posts/2016-10-09-shooting-film-with-the-nikon-fm-slr-camera.md

 <!--more-->

 While some take about 3-4 frames of the same shot, with an SLR that might be a bit hard, as your limited to 34 frames of 35mm film.
 Modern DSLR have sensors that can go up to 25,600 --and even higher ISO levels, in an SLR the film is your sensor.
-Usually that's the one that locked to a constant value (depending on the ISO sensitivity of your film).
-You can adjust your f-stop and exposure times.
-Thanks to the built-in light meter, you can expose your shot correctly most of the times.
+Usually that's the one that is locked to a constant value (depending on the ISO sensitivity of your film).
+You can adjust your f-stop and exposure time.
+Thanks to the built-in light meter, you can expose your shot correctly most of the time.

 ### Some of the shots